EsotericSoftware/yamlbeans/README.md

     }
 ```

-The "read" method can be passed a class, so the !YamlReader knows what it is deserializing:
+The "read" method can be passed a class, so the YamlReader knows what it is deserializing:

 ```java
     YamlReader reader = new YamlReader(new FileReader("contact.yml"));